Skip Navigation

 WHEREAS, disposal of these materials should be a matter of local regulation;

-NOW, THEREFORE, BE IT RESOLVED that the County Judges and Commissioners Association of Texas hereby requests more oversight and regulation of the land application of harmful substances in sludge waste and biosolids, and that no permits be issued for the disposal of sludge and biosolid waste without the approval of the Commissioners Court, and that the Texas Legislature clearly authorize local control of all sludge and biosolid waste permits.
+NOW, THEREFORE, BE IT RESOLVED that the County Judges and Commissioners Association of Texas hereby requests more oversight and regulation of the land application of harmful substances in sludge waste and biosolids, and that no permits be issued for the disposal of sludge and biosolids waste without the approval of the Commissioners Court, and that the Texas Legislature clearly authorize local control of all sludge and biosolids waste permits.

 16. Fireworks Regulations